SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 ~~~~~~~~~~~~~~~~~~~~

 You use function types just like any other types in Swift.
-For example, you can define a constant or variable to be of a function type,
+For example, you can define a constant or variable to be of a function type
 and assign an appropriate function to that variable:

 .. testcode:: functionTypes